SkylineCommunications/dataminer-docs/connector-help/connector_help/Black_Box_Copper_Tap_Splitter.md

 ## About

-Dataminer protocol with no displayed parameters, just to be used for DCF purposes.
+DataMiner protocol with no displayed parameters, just to be used for DCF purposes.
 Splitter with one Input interface and two output interfaces.
 Input interface connects to both Outputs internally.

 ### Ranges of the driver